 Dividing up assets during a divorce can be complicated.

-Understanding what happens to inheritances after a divorce is often particularly challenging.
+Understanding what happens to inheritances after a divorce is also challenging.

-This guide aims to clarify common questions about this issue.
+Read on for answers to common questions on this issue.

 Do inheritances get shared in a divorce?